epomatti/azure-appserv-custom-signin/README.md

 az webapp restart -g rgapp -n appcustomsignin789
 ```

-## 2- Add Authenticatino to App Service
+## 2- Add Authentication to App Services

 Using the Portal, add an identity provider: